certik/theoretical-physics/src/math/differential-geometry.rst

 Etc. They are all equivalent.
 Notice that we do not need to specify which index is upper and lower.
 The LHS and RHS has to match, and we can convert one of these equations to another by raising the index using the metric tensor.
+The free indices just have to match between LHS and RHS, and the contracted indices always have to be one up one down, and they can be swapped via the metric tensor.

 It turns out the exact same representation can also be applied to arrays, so :code:`Contraction(Product([Transpose(A), B]), [2, 3])` represents::